 Having a Pap can be a lifesaver because it allows doctors to screen for cervical cancer, a deadly disease.
 A Pap smear test is reproductive system care meant for preventive purposes.
 The test works by detecting abnormal cells from a cervical sample that is collected or extracted by a gynecologist.
 It is typically used to screen cervical cancer.
 A Pap smear test is done by an OB GYN to check for the presence of precancerous or cancerous cells that are usually abnormal in the cervix.
 During a Pap smear test, doctors from North hills urgent care also check for human papillomavirus in the sample.
 HPV is usually the main culprit when it comes to causes of cervical cancer.
 Patients who get an unclear or abnormal Pap smear Panorama results may be a sign of cancer, an infection, or another health issue.
 A north hills pap smear test is crucial because it makes it easier for doctors to detect abnormal cells in the cervix that can potentially develop into cancerous cells in the future.
 A Pap smear test should be done together with an HPV test that helps detect the human papillomavirus that often causes cervical cancer.

 Providers also conduct HPV tests along with pap tests.
-This allows us to look for cells that may increase cervical cancer chances.
 If the Pap smear Panorama result turns out to be abnormal or unclear, it may indicate an infection, cancer, or another health issue.
-These tests may also help you detect other health conditions such as inflammation or disorders.
+These tests may also help you detect other health conditions, such as inflammation or disorders.
 Sometimes a pap smear test may be done with a pelvic exam or certain types of human papillomavirus (HPV).
 A pap smear test is sometimes called the Papanicolaou test or Pap test.

 Pelvic exams are often performed together with the Pap tests.
 If you have reached 30 years, you should get the north hills pap smear test and the human papillomavirus at the same time.
 The HPV virus is usually transferred via sexual intercourse and may cause cervical cancer in women.
 Both the patient and the doctor have to agree on when to perform a Pap smear test and how often it should be done.
 The appropriate age to start going for Pap smear tests is when a girl reaches the age of 21 years.
 Once you have started going for Pap tests, you can return for routine tests at least once every 2 to 3 years.